dotMorten/NmeaParser/README.md

 There's also generic support for NMEA files (for simulation/playback) and raw streams.

-This library makes it easy to connect and listen for NMEA messages from Bluetooth Devices in Windows Store and Windows Phone apps.
+This library makes it easy to connect and listen for NMEA messages from various  Devices in Windows Store, Windows Phone and Windows Desktop apps.

-Currently supported devices:
+Currently supported nmea messages:
-- Generic GPS NMEA
+- Generic GPS NMEA (GPRMC and GPGGA)
 - Trimble Laser Range Finder
 - TruePulse Laser Range Finder